South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 - families

-- those in a breast or cervical cancer program
+- people in a breast or cervical cancer program

-- those in foster care, or youth formerly in foster care
+- children in foster care, or youth formerly in foster care

-- individuals in nursing or assisted living facilities
+- people in nursing or assisted living facilities

 South Dakota Medicaid Income Eligibility Requirements

-If you’re in one of the above groups, you may qualify for Medicaid coverage.
+If you are in one of the above-mentioned groups, you may qualify for Medicaid coverage.

 How To Use South Dakota Medicaid For Drug Rehab

-To use South Dakota Medicaid to cover an addiction treatment facility, you will need to follow a few steps.
+To use South Dakota Medicaid to cover the costs of attending an addiction treatment facility, you will need to follow a few steps.

 The steps to getting Medicaid coverage for drug rehab are as follows:

-- First, determine whether you’re eligible by reviewing the corresponding income chart for your demographic.
+- First, determine your eligibility by reviewing the corresponding income chart for your demographic.

 - Once approved, wait until you receive your member ID card.